great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/introduction.md

   <LinkCard
       topIcon
       label="Community resources"
-      description="Learn how to connect with the GX community, where to ask questions about GX, and how to contribute to the GX open source code and documentation." to="/core/introduction/community_resources"
+      description="Learn how to connect with the GX community, where to ask questions about GX Core, and how to contribute to the GX open source code and documentation." to="/core/introduction/community_resources"
       icon="/img/expectation_icon.svg"
   />